hashicorp/packer/website/source/partials/builder/openstack/_ImageConfig-not-required.html.md

     usually a project (also called the "tenant") with whom the image is shared.

+-   `image_auto_accept_members` (bool) - True to perform the image accept so the member can see the image in his project.

 -   `image_disk_format` (string) - Disk format of the resulting image.
 This option works if use_blockstorage_volume is true.